shams-nahid/My-Daily-AWS-Study/public/Serverless/01 Lambda/02 Lambda Attach With VPC.md

-### Attach Witn VPC
+### Attach Wit VPC

 ---

 By default, the lambda function can not access the VPC resources.
 It is deployed outside of the VPC.
-Even we attach it along with the VPC, it will get the access to the VPC resources, but by default can not access the intenet.
+Even we attach it along with the VPC, it will get the access to the VPC resources, but by default can not access the internet.

 **Access Resources**